cran-task-views/TimeSeries/TimeSeries.md

   change-point detection and estimation. `r pkg("fastcpd")` provides flexible and fast change point detection for regression type data, time series (ARIMA, VAR and GARCH) and any other data with a custom cost function using Sequential Gradient Descent with PELT.
+  `r pkg("binsegRcpp")` provides an efficient C++ implementation of the popular binary segmentation heuristic (univariate data, Gaussian/Poisson/L1/Laplace losses, computes sequence of models from 1 segment to a given max number of segments).
+  `r pkg("jointseg")` provides `Fpsn()` which implements a "Functional pruning segment neighborhood" dynamic programming algorithm (univariate data, square loss, computes best model for a certain number of changes/segments).
+  `r pkg("fpop")` provides `Fpop()` which implements a "Functional pruning optimal partitioning" dynamic programming algorithm (univariate data, square loss, computes best model for a certain penalty for each change), as well as `multiBinSeg()` which is an efficient implementation of the popular binary segmentation heuristic (multi-variate data, Gaussian loss, computes sequence of models from 1 segment to a given max number of segments).
 - Tests for possibly non-monotonic trends are provided by `r pkg("funtimes")`.
 - *Time series imputation* is provided by the